mkolakowska/travel-agency/README.md

 # travel-agency

-Training skills related to routing and Redux.
+Practice skills related to routing and Redux.